ghoersti/Natural-Language-Processing-for-predicting-hospital-readmission/README.md

 Go to http://localhost:8889

-Once inside Jypiter Notebook you can run all the notebooks as described below.
+Once inside Jupyter Notebook you can run all the notebooks as described below.

 ## Final Model validation